kizuna-org/asr/docs/dev/2025-06-20_github_provider_setup.md

 - The GitHub PAT is marked as sensitive in the Terraform configuration
 - Never commit the actual PAT to version control
 - Consider using a CI/CD secret or environment variable for the PAT in production environments
-- Use the minimum required scopes for the PAT
+- Following the principle of least privilege, the PAT only has `read:packages` scope for pulling from GHCR
 - Rotate the PAT periodically according to your security policies